chevere/chevere/README.md

 This is the main repository of The Chevere Framework.

 Chevere is a development framework for building pluggable server side applications, following Clean Code principles, with a strongly typed code and a heavy culture on the console.
-[Learn more](https://github.com/chevere/docs/blob/master/introduction.md).
+[Documentation](https://github.com/chevere/docs).

-## ⚠ This is a work-in-progress ⚠
+## ⚠ This is a work-in-progress

 The project is under development and is not recommended to use it for production yet.